-The exchange offers its user interface in multiple languages: Chinese, Chinese (Simplified), English Español, Tiếng Việt, Русский, Português.
+The exchange offers its user interface in many languages: Chinese, Chinese (Simplified), English Español, Tiếng Việt, Русский, Português.
 You can also easily switch the language from the upper right corner of the exchange’s website.

 FatBTC Trading View

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
-What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen cryptocurrency and order history.
+What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen crypto and order history.
 They normally also have buy and sell-boxes.
-Before you choose an exchange, try to have a look at the trading view so that you can ascertain that it feels right to you.
+Before you choose an exchange, try to have a look at the trading view so that you can see that it feels right to you.
 The below is a picture of the trading view at FatBTC:

 FatBTC Trading fees